urbanairship/python-library/docs/experiments.rst

 Experiments
 ===========

-With experiments endpoint you can easily manage your experiments (A/B tests) for an app.
+With the experiments endpoint you can easily manage your experiments (A/B tests) for an app.
-An experiment or A/B test
-is a set of distinct push notification variants sent to subsets of an audience.
+An experiment or A/B test is a set of distinct push notification variants sent to subsets of an audience.
 You can create up to 26 notification variants and send each variant to an audience subset.
-Create A/B Tests using the /api/experiments endpoint.
+Please refer to the documentation here for more information:
 <https://docs.airship.com/api/ua/#tag/a/b-tests>

 Create an A/B Test
 ---------------------
-Ceate an experiment for this application.
+Create an experiment for this application.
 For more information, see: https://docs.airship.com/api/ua/#schemas%2fexperimentobject

 .. code-block:: python